KvalitetsIT/komo-documentation/README.md

 | Audit service | Audit service is called from employee-bff when the employee reads or writes patient data | Custom Rest | [DIAS documentation](https://git.base.dias.rm.dk/Tenants/flux-kit/src/branch/master/README.md#audit-logs) - login is required to view documentation |
 | CPR service | Cpr service is used to fetch master data for the patient.
 Data a fetched from a Cpr number | Custom Rest | [DIAS documentation](https://git.base.dias.rm.dk/DIAS/cpr-service) - login is required to view documentation |

+Users are created in customLogin when a careplan is created.
+The flow can be found [here](images/creationflow/creationflow.png)

 ## Model
 The model is based on [FHIR](http://www.hl7.org/fhir/).
 All documentation of FHIR resources can be found at the HL7 website.